Emilsone/Emilsone/README.md

 Professional Summary

- I'm a  developer who focuses on writing clean, maintainable code.
-I am constantly learning new concepts and I can help share that knowledge with your team. and I embrace the opportunity to teach, learn, explore with other team members.
+ I'm a  developer who focuses on writing clean and  maintainable code.
+I am constantly learning new concepts and I can help share that knowledge with your team. and I embrace the opportunity to teach, learn, explore with other developers.

 - 🔭 I’m currently working on an E-commerce website with Nuxt js